Last Updated on

 For the Baby

-Vaginal childbirth is not only beneficial for mother but for the child too.
+Vaginal childbirth is not only beneficial for the mother but for the child too.
 Here’s how:

 - Lower risk of respiratory issues:

 When the baby passes through the birth canal, the baby’s thorax gets compressed.
 This helps to clear the amniotic fluid from the chest region.
-During natural labour, the baby’s lungs get clear due to the hormones released.
+During natural labour, the baby’s lungs get clear due to the hormones released and its movement through the birth canal.
 The risk of respiratory problems is greatly reduced since both these actions prepare the lungs to breathe air naturally.

 - Natural protection from illnesses: